Kidsunbo/SomeExercise/README.md

 > This is a repository for exercise. especially for leetcode.

-Leetcode: Do all the leetcode problems with five languages.
+Leetcode: Do all the leetcode problems with five languages (C++, Python, Java, JavaScript, C#)